freedomofpress/securedrop/tails_files/README.md

 ## Installation

 Boot to your internet-connected Tails USB, making sure to mount the persistent volume.
 Also make sure to choose More Options at the Tails greeter and set a password (so you can use sudo).
+Connect to the internet.

 Copy the securedrop folder to your home directory, or git clone it directly in tails.